-Henry Runciman Drewry Henry Stewart Drewry Ellen Buckingham Drewry Virginia Sappho Mini tree diagram
+Henry Runciman Drewry Virginia Sappho Henry Stewart Drewry Ellen Buckingham Drewry Mini tree diagram

 Louisa Drewry